magepow/magento-2-next-previous/README.md

-## Magento 2 Next Previous Extension
+## Magento 2 Next Previous Product Extension
-Magepow's Magento 2 Next And Previous Product will help customers see the products in your online store quickly.
+Magepow's Magento 2 Next And Previous Product Extension will help customers see the products in your online store quickly, increase user experience.

 ## Description
 In Magento 2's default settings, when a user is on a product page and wants to see the next product, they will have to return to the category page, which is time-consuming for the customer.